 Prescribed fires are carefully planned, controlled, and executed by trained personnel with specific objectives and parameters.

 The benefits of prescribed fire are many.
 They include hazardous fuel reduction, soil rejuvenation, water quality improvement, increased animal and plant diversity, wildlife habitat improvement, insect and disease control, and more.

-Despite the challenges of a prescribed burn, a properly planned and executed prescribed burns should not cause adverse effects to health and human welfare, our water supply, or the air we breathe.
+Despite the challenges of a prescribed burn, properly planned and executed prescribed burns should not cause adverse effects on health and human welfare, our water supply, or the air we breathe.